How to buy through direct award

 • unrestricted but advisory elements: a recommendation is made by the catalogue to choose a supplier by set criteria, such as cheapest price, but this is not mandatory and you can choose to override the recommendation

-The agreement’s buyer guide will include the direct award process for that agreement in more detail.
-Take a look at our current agreements.
+The frameworks’s buyer guide will include the direct award process for that framework in more detail.

-Supply time depends on the types of goods or services you need.
-Common goods that are held in stock usually have short lead times.
+How long a direct award takes will depend on the types of goods or services you need.
+Common goods that are held in stock usually have short supply times.

 Some agreements allow you to complete pre-engagement with the supplier to clarify specifications.
 If required, this would usually take 2 to 3 days to complete.